 I am a Senior Consultant, Learning Technologies Architect, advising organizations on the design, architecture, and implementation of learning-oriented systems.
-I am currently working on a long-term contract with Global Knowledge, one of the world’s largest for-profit education companies, as a Senior Software Architect working on the design and implementation of their learning portal architecture and future learning technology roadmap.
-Under my mandate and direct supervision, learning portals have been built for many Fortune-500 companies across several industries, including financial services, health care, information technology, energy, education, engineering, manufacturing, mass media, telecommunications, transportation, defense, as well as government agencies at the federal, state/provincial, and municipal levels.
+I am currently working under a long-term contract with Global Knowledge, one of the world’s largest for-profit education companies, as a Senior Software Architect working on the design and implementation of their learning portal architecture and roadmap.
+Under my technical leadership, learning portals have been built for many Fortune-500 companies across most industries, from financial services to national defense, as well as government agencies at the federal, state/provincial, and municipal levels

 Prior to working with Global Knowledge, I worked in a similar capacity with Nexient Learning and CDI Education.
-Before joining these two companies, I was the National Director of Information Systems at ExecuTrain Canada (later acquired by CDI Education, and then by Nexient) and responsible for the company's learning and corporate information systems in ten cities.
-Prior to joining ExecuTrain, I was the co-owner and Director of Information Systems and Education of Vision Computer Associates to become one of Canada's leading Microsoft Technical Education Centres and worked closely over the years with Microsoft Canada in a number of very innovative and strategic training initiatives
+Before joining these two companies, I was the National Director of Information Systems at ExecuTrain Canada (later acquired by CDI Education) and responsible for the company's learning and corporate information systems in ten cities.
+Prior to joining ExecuTrain, I co-owned and helped build Vision Computer Associates to become one of Canada's leading Microsoft Technical Education Centres and worked closely over the years with Microsoft Canada in a number of very innovative and strategic training initiatives

-I also have an academic background, having worked and lectured mathematical logic in the past at the University of Toronto, and having published research papers and a textbook on the subject.
-During my time at U of T, I did research work on automated reasoning, computational logic, and artificial intelligence.
-Around this time I also conceived, developed and managed the Symlog Project, a system aimed to help university students learn mathematical logic.
-The system was used at other institutions outside U of T and the project was very instrumental in securing multimillion dollar funding from IBM Canada to the Center for Computing in the Humanities at the University of Toronto.
+I have also an academic background, having worked and lectured mathematical logic in the past at the University of Toronto, and having published research papers and a textbook on the subject.
+I have conducted research work on automated reasoning, and developed Symlog, an intelligent tutoring system aimed to help university students learn and apply theorem-proving techniques in mathematical logic, and which received funding and support from IBM Canada and the University of Toronto

 Professional and Research Interests

-My current professional and research interest include applications of computing systems in learning and education; learning management systems; artificial intelligence (AI) and learning environments; intelligent tutoring systems; automated reasoning and its applications in education; automated theorem proving in natural deduction; applications of technology to assist children with disabilities (autism).
+My current professional and research interest include applications of computing systems in learning and education, artificial intelligence (AI) and learning environments, automated theorem proving in natural deduction and its applications in education, and applications of technology to assist children with disabilities (autism).

-I enjoy teaching in both academic and corporate settings.
-I typically teach intensive five-day workshops for corporate software engineers and business analysts in the areas of software testing, database modeling and design, object-oriented analysis and design, Unified Modeling Language (UML), objected-oriented languages, and the applications of discrete mathematics to software engineering.
+I enjoy teaching in both academic and corporate settings, and I regularly facilitate intensive five-day workshops for corporate software engineers and business analysts in the areas of software testing, database modeling and design, object-oriented analysis and design, Unified Modeling Language (UML), objected-oriented languages, and the applications of discrete mathematics to software engineering.
 I have also lectured in the past courses in discrete mathematics (EPSP Program, University of Waterloo / CDI Education), relational database management (ditto), mathematical logic (Dept of Philosophy, University of Toronto), linear algebra (Dept of Mathematics, University of Toronto), and others.

-In the past, I have been for many years an elected member of the Steering Committee, Program Committee (Software Division and Logic Computer-Aided Instruction Division), and Track Chair (Automated Theorem Proving, CAI in Symbolic Logic, AI and Neural Networks) in the International Conference on Computing and Philosophy.
-As such, I helped organize the yearly conference held at different institutions (Dartmouth College, Carnegie Mellon University, University of Central Florida, Stanford University, and others).
+In the past, I was for many years a member of the Steering and Program Committees (CAI in Symbolic Logic) of the International Conference on Computing and Philosophy.
+As such, I helped organize the yearly conference held at different institutions (Dartmouth College, Carnegie Mellon University, Stanford University, and others).

-I have also been a member of the Instructional Software Development Committee, Center for Computing in the Humanities, at the University of Toronto.

 I am a member of the ACM, the IEEE, and the Association for Automated Reasoning (AAR).